sgianelli/hubot-voting/readme.md

 ## Installation

+Run the npm install command...

+    npm install hubot-voting

-Move the script into hubot/src/scripts/
+Add the script to the `external-scripts.json` file

+    ["hubot-voting"]

 ## Usage